Suresh-Subedi/sologear-g3-15-electric-unicycle/README.md

 Sologear G3-15 Electric Unicycle reverse engineering to reuse motherboard with custom firmware.
 Schematics of other generic cheaper electric unicycles (monowheels) should be same/similar.
 Let us know in the issues.
 You can also comment in Bill of materials.

+Monowheel folder contains KiCad files for the monowheel.

 ### Ports
 #### P2
 |Pin|Marking|Comment      |